kergoth/git-origin/README.txt

               passed into a Commit constructor.
 You can do that today, but then the .id will point to the ref, it doesn't call rev-parse against it itself.
-- git-cherry-origins: Implement.
+- Switch everything to the logger module.
+- Split up the cmd module.
 - git-log-origins: Implement.
-- git-populate-origins: Implement.
-- git-origin: Add proper commandline argument handling, with subcommands for show/add/remove and possibly a subcommand to show the all of the origin data for the commits on the current (or specified) branch.
-- Split up the cmd module.
-- Switch everything to the logger module.
 - git-python: Add our _rev function to Repo as a rev_parse method.

 Uncertain: